-The CSRs defined so far in this volume do not have any architectural side effects on reads or writes.
-Custom extensions might add CSRs for which accesses have side effects.
+Standard CSRs do not have any side effects on reads.
+Standard CSRs may have side effects on writes.
+Custom extensions might add CSRs for which accesses have side effects on either reads or writes.

 Some CSRs, such as the instructions-retired counter, instret, may be modified as side effects of instruction execution.
 In these cases, if a CSR access instruction reads a CSR, it reads the value prior to the execution of the instruction.
 If a CSR access instruction writes such a CSR, the write is done instead of the increment.
 In particular, a value written to instret by one instruction will be the value read by the following instruction.